Processing

 Not applicable

-Number of copies required by the receiving Office if application filed on paper:
+Number of copies required by the receiving Office if the international application is filed on paper:

 3